Dialog FIR Decimation

 If the Rate options parameter is set to

-In this mode, if the signal has a fixed size (the frame size does not change during simulation) and the Allow arbitrary frame length for fixed-size input signals checkbox is checked, the input frame size can be arbitrary and does not have to be a multiple of the decimation factor.
-If the Allow arbitrary frame length for fixed-size input signals checkbox is unchecked, the input frame size must be a multiple of the decimation factor.
+In this mode, if the signal has a fixed size (the frame size does not change during simulation) and the Allow arbitrary frame length for fixed-size input signals checkbox is selected, then the input frame size can be arbitrary and does not have to be a multiple of the decimation factor.
+If the Allow arbitrary frame length for fixed-size input signals checkbox is not set, then the input frame size must be a multiple of the decimation factor.

-This table shows support for arbitrary input frame size when Input processing is set to Columns as channels (frame based)
+This table provides support for an arbitrary input frame size if the Input processing parameter is set to Columns as channels (frame based) and Rate options on Enforce single-rate processing.

 Yes |